AnnexMedAnnexMedAnnexMed

 Hospital-Based OMS Is a Specialty Competency

 Institutional UB-04 coordination, professional CMS-1500 management, and anesthesia billing integration are handled as a unified workflow rather than three separate billing streams.
-Hospital OMS cases are our standard — not an edge case that requires escalation.
+Hospital OMS cases are our standard, not an edge case that requires escalation.

 Dual Credentialing Opens the Full Revenue Opportunity

-Anesthesia Revenue Captured on Every Case
+Time-Based Anesthesia Revenue Captured on Every Case

-Time-based CDT and CPT anesthesia billing with precise induction-to-emergence documentation compliance ensures that anesthesia revenue — which affects every surgical case — is accurately calculated and fully collected across both insurance systems.
+Time-based CDT and CPT anesthesia billing with precise induction-to-emergence documentation compliance ensures that anesthesia revenue, which affects every surgical case, is accurately calculated and fully collected across both insurance systems.

 user-bg